See you in 2024

 Please download the template and provide the following information:

-- Presentation Description considerations: This should describe your presentation in 2 sentences.
-It should be engaging and accessible to an interdisciplinary audience who may not be familiar with your subject area.
-The text will be used as the description of your presentation.
-Aim to get your audience excited about your presentation.
+• Presentation or poster description considerations: This should describe your presentation or poster in 2 sentences.
+The description should be engaging and accessible to an interdisciplinary audience who may not be familiar with your subject area.
+The text will be used as the description of your submission.
+Aim to get your audience excited to learn more about your work!

-- Abstract considerations: Summarize your research project and presentation details.
-Use language that is accessible for an interdisciplinary audience; tell us about your research project and what, specifically, you will present about; if you plan to take a unique approach in your presentation, tell us about that too.
+• Abstract considerations: Summarize your research project and presentation details.
+Use language that is accessible for an interdisciplinary audience; tell us about your research project and what, specifically, you will present about in your talk or poster; if you plan to take a unique approach in your presentation, tell us about that too.

-Following the acceptance process, students will be invited to take part in a workshop that will provide support for designing a research poster and creating a conference presentation.
+• Following the acceptance process, students will be invited to take part in workshops that will provide support for designing a research poster and creating a conference presentation.

 Presentation format